mazzara/calcprazo/README.md

 ## Funcionality.
 ### INPUTs
 1st User inputs a start date, or date 0 (zero).
-2nd User inputs the (+) plus or (-) minus delta days to calculate the DEADLINE
+2nd User inputs the (+) plus or (-) minus delta days to calculate the DEADLINE.

 ### OUTPUTs
 App will calculate and return 3 (three) results: